AVJdataminer/Courses/PySpark for Data Cleaning/Excerise4.3.md

 ## Exercise:
-We have a happiness database which was extracted from the Wallethub.com analysis on the happiest states in America. ['https://wallethub.com/edu/happiest-states/6959/'] .
+[We have a happiness database which was extracted from the Wallethub.com analysis on the happiest states in America.] (https://wallethub.com/edu/happiest-states/6959/)

 ### Methodology
-In order to determine the happiest states in America, WalletHub compared the 50 states across three key dimensions: 1) Emotional & Physical Well-Being (Well Being), 2) Work Environment (Work and 3) Community & Environment (Environment).
-The key dimensions were combined to create a happiest ranking (Rank) for the each state.
+In order to determine the happiest states in America, WalletHub compared the 50 states across three key dimensions: 1) Emotional & Physical Well-Being `Well Being`, 2) Work Environment `Work` and 3) Community & Environment `Environment`.
+The key dimensions were combined to create a happiest ranking `Rank` for the each state.

 The last step in data cleaning is to review the relationships between the response variable and the explanatory variables.
-In order to calculate correlation coefficients we first need to 'cast' the spark 'dataframe' column types to 'float'.
+In order to calculate correlation coefficients we first need to `cast` the spark dataframe column types to `float`.

 Next, we create a list of the column names to be added to the output list of correlations.
-The 'Rank' variable is our response variable so we select that first, followed by the numeric explanatory variables 'Well Being','Work','Environment'.
+The `Rank` variable is our response variable so we select that first, followed by the numeric explanatory variables `Well Being, Work, Environment`.

 Once we have our input spark dataframe we can write a for loop to iterate over the rows and columns and calculate the correlation coeficients along the way.
 Then we append those ['i,'j'] correlations to the 'core' list.